Slebbon/TextGeneration_Projet_PSL_EnC/ReadMe.md

 - `embedding creation` : Code which, given a dataset, extracts its embeddings from the text and adds them to the dataframe.

+## Limits

+There are several limitations to the present work.
+One, of course, is the inconsistency of training of different models.
+A more rigorous work should use the same hyperparameters and the same data for all the trainings, or at least develop methods for identifying the most suitable training arguments.

+The second concerns the cleaning of training data.
+As can be seen from the interface examples with GPT-2, the finetuned model tends to respond with nonexistent links.
+This ends up making the responses less understandable.
+In performance evaluation, it also most likely leads to many responses being categorized as "Trump" by the BERT classifier.
+A better job of cleaning the data before training should remove links.

+The third major limitation concerns the method of performance evaluation.
+In fact, the method used measures the effectiveness of finetuning crudely.
+It looks only at the style of responses and not at the meaning of the responses with respect to the prompt.
+This therefore does not penalize cases of "catastrophic forgetting": that is, the case where finetuning ends up nullifying the model's ability to understand what it is being asked.

+Finally, one last note on the evaluation method.
+The BERT classifier affixes only one label to each text: Trump, Shakespeare, Other.
+As a result, it does not allow the extent to which each generated text can contain elements from both authors simultaneously to be measured.
+Such work could have been done by processing the distances between embeddings of the model-generated texts and reference texts, but due to computational limitations it could not be done in the present work.